OpenEvalProject/evals/manuscripts/elife-12081/v1/manuscript.md

 Here we present three loci with striking association to salinity.
 Firstly, the 11 kb region in scaffold 899 (Figure 3C) contains a single gene, prolactin receptor (PRLR), that is essential for mammalian reproduction but has a central role for osmoregulation in fish (Manzon, 2002), and possibly in mammals (Schennink et al., 2015).
 Secondly, strong genetic differentiation was also observed at scaffold 346 (Figure 3A; p<1x10-39).
 This signal overlaps HCE encoding high choriolytic enzyme.
 This locus was also identified as one of the most differentiated region in our screen for structural changes (Supplementary file 3B).
 A 4 kb region including part of the coding sequence showed a massive copy number amplification that had a strong negative correlation with salinity (Figure 3D).
 The outgroup, Pacific herring, showed an intermediate copy number.
 Interestingly, the Pacific herring spawns exclusively in shallow nearshore waters (Hay et al., 2009) often in estuaries and tidal zones where salinity varies, in contrast to deeper-spawning Atlantic herring.
 HCE is a protease, also denoted hatching enzyme, that solubilizes the inner layer of the egg envelope during hatching and adaptive evolution of this protein in relation to salinity has been reported (Kawaguchi et al., 2013).
 In herring, we found no coding changes implying altered transcriptional regulation.
 In fact, massive amplification of the promoter region is expected to alter gene expression.
 Hatching of the egg is probably a particularly challenging stage of development for a marine fish adapting to brackish conditions.
 Thirdly, a ~65 kb region downstream of solute carrier family 12 (sodium/chloride transporter) member 3 (SLC12A3) shows strong correlation with salinity (Figure 3E, Supplementary file 3A).
 SLC12A3, which has an established role in regulating osmotic balance, is associated with hypertension in human and shows differential expression in kidney tissue between sticklebacks kept in freshwater or sea water (Wang et al., 2014).

-## Genetic basis underlying timing of reproduction
+### Genetic basis underlying timing of reproduction

 Herring spawn from early spring to late fall.
-Prior to this study it was unknown if spawning time is entirely due to phenotypic plasticity, set by nutritional status and environmental conditions, or if genetic factors contribute (
+Prior to this study it was unknown if spawning time is entirely due to phenotypic plasticity, set by nutritional status and environmental conditions, or if genetic factors contribute (McQuinn, 1997).
+For example, it has been hypothesized that spawning time in the Baltic Sea is regulated by productivity of the system affecting maturation of fish prior to spawning (Aneer, 1985).
+To study this important question we collected spawning herring from the same geographic area, close to Gävle (Sweden), in May, July and September (Table 2).
+Our sampling included two other autumn-spawning populations collected in 1979, one from North Sea and the other from Southern Baltic Sea.
+We formed two superpools including three autumn-spawning and 10 spring-spawning population samples, respectively; the summer-spawners and one population of non-spawning herring (KT in Table 2) were excluded from the initial analysis.
+We identified 10,195 SNPs with significant allele frequency differences between pools (p<1x10-10) and 69 regions with copy number variation (p<0.001) (Figure 4A); the highly differentiated SNPs represented at least 125 independent loci based on our strict criteria (see Materials and methods).
+The result demonstrates for the first time that autumn- and spring-spawning herring are genetically distinct and indicates that genetic factors affect spawning time.
+In a phylogenetic tree based on these 10,195 SNPs the autumn-spawning populations from the Baltic Sea and North Sea tended to cluster with spring-spawning herring from the Atlantic Ocean (Figure 4B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/12081/elife-12081-fig4-v1.jpg)

 **Figure 4.:** (A) Manhattan plot of significance values testing for allele frequency differences.
 (B) Neighbor-joining phylogenetic tree based on all SNPs showing genetic differentiation in this comparison (p<10-10).
 (C) Comparisons of allele frequencies in four strongly differentiated regions.
 The major allele in the AB1 sample (Atlantic Ocean) was set as reference at each SNP.
 Scaffolds 190 and 1420 have been merged in this plot since it was obvious that they were overlapping. *The signal in scaffold s1440 is present ~27 kb upstream of SOX11 and ~46 kb downstream of DCDC2/ALLC.
 (D) Neighbor-joining tree based on haplotypes formed by 70 differentiated SNPs from scaffold 190/1420; same populations as in Figure 4C.
 (E) Plot of average heterozygosity, per SNP in 5 kb windows, across scaffold 1420 indicating a selective sweep among spring-spawners in the region marked with vertical hatched lines.
-Autumn-spawning populations are marked by an asterisk.DOI: http://dx.doi.org/10.7554/eLife.12081.016
+Autumn-spawning populations are marked by an asterisk.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/12081/elife-12081-fig4-figsupp1-v1.jpg)

-**Figure 4—figure supplement 1.:** F statistic in spring- (BÄV), summer- (BÄS) and autumn- (BÄH) spawners from the same locality (Gävle).ITThe result is based on individual genotyping, using a SNP-chip, of 1500 SNPs that show strong genetic differentiation between spring- and autumn-spawners.
+**Figure 4—figure supplement 1.:** The result is based on individual genotyping, using a SNP-chip, of 1500 SNPs that show strong genetic differentiation between spring- and autumn-spawners.
 The data are presented as a violin plot that shows a box plot in the middle and a rotated kernel density plot on each side.
 The central rectangle of the box plot spans the first to third quartiles of the distribution, and the ‘whiskers’ above and below the box show the maximum and minimum estimates.
 The line inside the rectangle shows the median.
-Mean  and its standard error is shown at the bottom; n represents the number of loci that was polymorphic in that particular population.FITDOI: http://dx.doi.org/10.7554/eLife.12081.017
+Mean FIT and its standard error is shown at the bottom; n represents the number of loci that was polymorphic in that particular population.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/12081/elife-12081-fig4-figsupp2-v1.jpg)

-**Figure 4—figure supplement 2.:** Trees based on individual SNP genotype data from three highly differentiated regions.DOI: http://dx.doi.org/10.7554/eLife.12081.018
+**Figure 4—figure supplement 2.:** Trees based on individual SNP genotype data from three highly differentiated regions.

 A general linear mixed model was used to identify which of the 125 independent loci showed the most consistent allele frequency differences between spring and autumn spawners.
 This analysis revealed 17 independent genomic regions that passed the stringent significance threshold of p<10–10 (Bonferroni correction, p=4.9x10-6) (Supplementary file 3C).
 We then illustrate the striking allele frequency differences at the four most significant regions using data from six different populations.
 As observed for the genetic adaptation to declined salinity (above), the most significant regions underlying seasonal reproductive timing typically consists of large haplotype blocks often containing multiple genes.
 Spring-spawning Atlantic and Baltic herring showed nearly identical allele frequencies at these loci while autumn-spawning herring from Baltic Sea and North Sea showed high frequencies of the alternate alleles (Figure 4C).
 Remarkably, summer-spawning herring showed a clear trend towards intermediate allele frequencies at all loci, most pronounced for scaffold 481 (Figure 4C).
 This may either reflect that this sample is an admixture of spring- and autumn-spawning herring or that it represents a distinct population.
 To explore this we investigated deviations from Hardy-Weinberg equilibrium using the FIT statistics because we expect a heterozygote deficiency if this is a mix of two populations.
 The results, based on 1,500 SNPs all showing strong genetic differentiation between spring- and autumn-spawners and genotyped individually using the SNP chip, showed that the summer spawners (BÄS) did not deviate markedly from FIT = 0 and in fact to a lesser extent than the spring-spawning population (BÄV) sampled at the same locality (Figure 4—figure supplement 1).
 For instance, individual genotyping of the highly differentiated SNPs from scaffold 481 (Figure 4C) resulted in mean FIT = −0.10 (excess of heterozygotes) for the summer spawners (BÄS) whereas if the sample had constituted an equal mix of spring- and autumn spawners from the same locality (BÄV and BÄH) the expected FIT-value would have been 0.46 (strong heterozygote deficiency).
 Thus, the data strongly suggest that these summer spawners represent a distinct population rather than admixture.
 Spawning time may be fine-tuned by the dosage of alleles affecting spawning time.
 The three populations from Gävle showed nearly identical allele frequencies at loci with strong genetic differentiation between Atlantic Ocean and Baltic Sea (Figure 3C), whereas they showed dramatic allele frequency differences at loci associated with spawning time (Figure 4C).